askap-vast/vast-pipeline/docs/adminusage/cli.md

 (pipeline_env)$ ./manage.py clearpiperun my_pipe_run
 ```

+!!!tip
-More details on the `clearpiperun` command can be found in the [Contributing and Developing Guidelines](../developing/localdevenv.md#clearing-run-data).
+    Further information on clearing a specific run, or resetting the database, can be found in the [Contributing and Developing](../developing/localdevenv.md#removingclearing-data) section.

 ### createmeasarrow